The Best Board Games To Keep The Entertained at Home From Spin Master

-Along with trying to place you circles in a winning order you also need to try to block the other players from winning.
+Along with trying to place your circles in a winning order you also need to try to block the other players from winning.

 Otrio has an RRP of £19.99 and is currently available from Amazon.

-Jumanji The Next Level Board Game Reccomended for Children Over 8 Years (GIFTED)
+Jumanji The Next Level Board Game Recommended for Children Over 8 Years (Gifted)

 We are big fans of the Jumanji films and couldn't wait to play the Jumanji The Level Board Game.

 On first look, the game seems really complicated however after a good read of the instructions (without the kids tugging to get started) and some concentration it is not hard as it first appeared.

 Jumanji The Next Level Board Game comes with the game board, dice, battle cards, character game pieces, tokens and a token tracker.

 The aim of the game is to win battles by using the dice and the cards that you pick up to gain tokens.
 The person who fills their token tracker first is the winner.

 The game is based on strategy and it did a little practice to get used to the rules and how to use the cards, but once picked up is lots of fun and definitely got us all thinking.